MobileReality/.github/profile/README.md

 Our smart contracts:
 * [NFT Reality](https://github.com/MobileReality/nft-reality-contracts)

-If you have any questions please don't hesitate to send us email to office@mobilereality.pl !
+If you have any questions please don't hesitate to send us email to hello@themobilereality.com!

-Check our team and website here: https://mobilereality.pl
+Check our team and website here: https://themobilereality.com